 For these reasons, portfolio managers and traders also rely on external sources of information such as news, company reports, ratings and benchmark values.
 Further, they increasingly turn to data outside of the traditional sources that companies and financial markets provide.
 Examples are social media posts, internet search, satellite imagery, sentiment indices, pandemic data, product review trends and are often related to Big Data analytics.

-In the literature these outside sources of information are coined \textit{expert opinions} or more generally \textit{alternative data}, see Chen and Wong \cite {Chen Wong (2022)}, Davis and Lleo \cite{Davis and Lleo (2022)}.
-Here we will use the first term.
-After an appropriate mathematical modeling as additional noisy observations they are included in the drift estimation and the construction of optimal portfolio strategies.
-That approach goes back to the celebrated Black-Litterman model which is an extension of the classical one-period Markowitz model, see Black and Litterman~\cite{Black_Litterman (1992)}.
+In the literature, these external sources of information are referred to as \textit{expert opinions} or more generally as \textit{alternative data}, see Chen and Wong \cite{Chen Wong (2022)}, Davis and Lleo \cite{Davis and Lleo (2022)}.
+We use the first term here.
+After appropriate mathematical modeling, they are included as additional noisy observations in the drift estimation and the construction of optimal portfolio strategies.
+This approach goes back to Black and Litterman~\cite{Black_Litterman (1992)} and their celebrated Black-Litterman model, which is an extension of the classic one-period Markowitz model.

-A first modeling approach considers expert opinions as noisy signals about the current state of the drift arriving at discrete time points forming an increasing sequence $(T_k)_{k\in\N_0}$ with values in $[0,T]$.
+A first modeling approach considers expert opinions as noisy signals about the current state of the drift arriving at discrete time points forming an increasing sequence $(T_k)_{k\in \mathbb I}$ with values in $[0,T]$ and $\mathbb I\subseteq\N_0$.
 The literature distinguishes between a given finite number of deterministic time points as in \cite{Gabih et al (2014),Gabih et al (2022) PowerFixed,Sass et al (2017),Sass et al (2022)} or random time points which are the jump times of a Poisson process with some given intensity as in \cite{Gabih et al (2019) FullInfo,Sass et al (2022)}.
 The signals or ``expert views'' at time $T_k$ are modelled by $\R^\nAktien$-valued Gaussian random vectors $Z_k=(Z_k^1,\ldots,Z_k^{\nAktien})^{\top}$ with